The generalized Phillips' spectra and new dissipation function for wind-driven seas: Numerical results

 \section{Numerical results}

 Numerical simulation of the kinetic equation (\ref{eq:Kinfull}) has been carried out in order to check the simple theory presented above.
-The WRT algorithm \cite{Webb78,Tracy82} was used for calculation collision integral.
-The dissipation function was calculated in accordance with definition (\ref{Sdiss_amp}), i.e. in terms of `observable' parameters of wave steepness.
-In this paper we present the very first results of simulations in the simplest setup.
-We studied duration limited growth (spatially homogeneous) of initially isotropic spectrum.
-The initial spectrum is given by JONSWAP-like formula that correspond to frequency spectrum of energy
+The WRT algorithm \cite[][]{Webb78,Tracy82} was used for calculation collision integral.
+The dissipation function was calculated in accordance with definition (\ref{def:DissGen}) with the cut-off function (\ref{eq:switch}), i.e. in terms of `observable' parameters of wave spectra.
+In this paper we present the very first results of simulations within the simplest setup.
+We studied duration-limited evolution (spatially homogeneous) of initially isotropic spectrum.
+The initial spectrum is given by JONSWAP-like formula for frequency spectrum of energy

 where